 You might want to have savings for any number of reasons.
 For events, my dear events.
 Anything could come up where money might help.
 Make it easier, faster or more comfortable.

 With savings, you can take advantage of them there and then.
 A job interview that comes up but requires and new suite and travel to another city.
 A long-lost friend is in town, a new show comes to town that you would love to see.

-You have a large or small safety net which will make sleeping at night much easier.
+You have a large or small safety net which will make sleeping much easier.
 You have money set aside for when you have a use for it.

 You have the power to do what you want, when, where, how, and with whom you want – within reason of course.

 What are the 3 reasons to save money?

 Number 1 – Giving you and your family more options

 The main one is clearly to have more options.
 If you have savings, you can do anything, well, almost anything.
 You won’t be able to do everything, but you will have the option to choose what you want to do.
 The optimum word here is choice right now and in the future.

 Number 2 – Having your own safety net

 For when things go wrong, notice it’s a when and not if; you can roll with the punches.
 Your car breaks down, your boiler breaks, and your bills are due.
 These or most of them can be easily managed and paid for without you spiralling into a debt crisis.

 Number 3 – For making work optional one day

 Even if you love your job.
 Maybe not today, maybe not tomorrow, but soon and for the rest of your life, you will want or have to do something else.
 Whether that’s to retire to something or from something, you want to have those choices more firmly in your court than someone else’s.